Homepage

 • We have therapists and counsellors available to support you - find yours here

-Many of the individuals that come to me to treatment mention intrusive thoughts.
+Many of the individuals that come to me for treatment mention intrusive thoughts.
 This is a really common experience which can be really distressing, but it is possible to reduce the impact of this.

 What are intrusive thoughts?